-Allow me to introduce myself – My name is Josette Cicacci.
+My name is Josette Cicacci.
 My credentials include: Exercise Physiologist (BA of Science from Temple University), Physical Therapist Assistant (AS Physical Therapy from Harcum College), Yoga Alliance – 200 Hour Experienced Registered Yoga Teacher (Living Mandala School of Yoga), Certified Lifestyle Meditation Teacher, Licensed Massage Therapist (Academy of Massage Therapy and Bodyworks) credentialed by the NCBTMB – National Certification Board for Therapeutic Massage and Bodywork, and Certified Gestalt Therapy Practitioner (3 yr training program completed with The Pennsylvania Gestalt Center).

 I realize that I began the journey which has led me to where I am professionally today over a decade ago.
 However, it was not through schooling that this journey began.
 It was through an unfortunate diagnosis – Chronic Fatigue Syndrome.

 Upon receiving this diagnosis in 1998, my parents exposed me to absolutely every medical doctor possible.
 The hope was that certainly there must be at least one doctor who had enough knowledge/wisdom to remedy this diagnosis by removing the disabling symptoms that my body was experiencing.
-After all, this is what allopathic medicine, the mainstream westernized approach of treating and/or suppressing symptoms of disease, aims to accomplish.
-It was not until we reached the end of the road with this form of traditional medicine that my family was led to assess my healthcare from a more holistic, eastern philosophy based, approach.
-Ultimately it was dietary modifications, including the incorporation of supplementation as appropriate, and the introduction of exercise which slowly began to yield positive shifts in my well-being.
+After all, this is what allopathic medicine, the mainstream Westernized approach of treating and/or suppressing symptoms of disease, aims to accomplish.
+It was not until we reached the end of the road with this form of traditional medicine that my family was led to assess my healthcare from a more holistic, Eastern philosophy based, approach.
+Ultimately it was dietary modifications (to include supplementation, as deemed appropriate), and the introduction of exercise which slowly began to yield positive shifts in my well-being.

 What I understand today is that the body is, on a very innate level, designed to heal itself.
-Physical manifestation(s) which present in the form of symptoms, as we refer to them, are actually sent out as “red flags” for us to slow down and tune into what is actually happening within the body.
-As a culture, we tend to rush about throughout the monotony of day to day unfortunately often choosing to ignore these signs/symptoms.
+Physical manifestation(s) which present in the form of symptoms, as we refer to them, are often sent as “red flags” for us to slow down and tune into what is actually happening within the body.
+As a culture, we tend to rush about throughout the monotony of the day-to-day unfortunately often choosing to ignore these signs/symptoms.
 I have learned this firsthand throughout my personal journey.

 The foundation of my knowledge sourced from my studies in Exercise Physiology at Bloomsburg and Temple University (2003 – 2007) and Physical Therapy at Harcum College (2009 – 2011).
 Clinically, I grew as a practitioner in the physical therapy industry in a manually based clinic which led me to the study of Myofascial Release (MFR) under the leading authority in the industry, John F. Barnes.
 I completed my first course in MFR in December of 2011, and have subsequently gone on to complete additional advanced level training.
 I find this to be a powerful modality which has/is molding me as a clinician.